ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **Static Storage Duration (globals and `static` variables)**

-Now imagine a variable that doesn’t come and go with a function call, instead, it’s **always there** from the moment your program (or in kernel space, your driver module) loads until it ends.
+Now imagine a variable that doesn't come and go with a function call, instead, it's **always there** from the moment your program (or in kernel space, your driver module) loads until it ends.
 This is **static storage**.

 Static variables: